moward98/AV-page/README.md

-This page is intended to show some of the past projects regarding autonomous vehicles that I have completed.
+This page is intended to show some of my past projects regarding autonomous vehicles.

 ## Project 1: Lane Lines Image Detection w/ OpenCV